ministryofjustice/digital-prison-services/README.md

 ### Starting feature tests node instance

 A separate node instance needs to be started for the feature tests.
-This will run on port 3008 and won't conflict with any of the api services, e.g. prisonapi-api or oauth.
+This will run on port 3008 and won't conflict with any of the api services, e.g. prisonApi or oauth.
 It will also not conflict with the Groovy integration tests.

 ```npm run start-feature --env=cypress.env```